na-na-hi/renget/archive/hostfreellamas.md

 ------ | ------ | ------ | ------ | ------
  **VRAM recommended** | 8GB for 8k context | 14GB for 8k context | 24GB for 3.3k-3.6k context | 48GB for 16k context thanks to GQA

+If you only serve yourself, run at least Q5_K_M ggml with full GPU offloading for the optimal quality tradeoff, if you can afford it.
+Oobabooga already supports llama.cpp loader.

 ###### 4. Load the model
 a.
 Go to oobabooga web UI.
 b.
 Click on models tab, select the model and model loader, either exllama (faster, uses more VRAM) or exllama_hf (has more samplers, uses less VRAM).